bmolnar91/workbook/module_oop.md

 Basically, Enums define variables that represent members of a fixed set.

 You should always use Enums when a variable (especially a method parameter) can only take one out of a small set of possible values.

 If you use Enums instead of integers (or String codes), you increase compile-time checking and avoid errors from passing in invalid constants, and you document which values are legal to use.

-//Some sample Enum uses include month names, days of the week, deck of cards, etc.//
+//Month names, days of the week, deck of cards, etc.//

 #### When would you use a private/protected/public attribute?
 What is the difference?

-Private:
+`private`:
 When I want to achieve _encapsulation_/_data hiding_.
 Use `private` for your fields unless you have a good reason not to.

-Protected:
+`protected`:
 When I want to give access to subclasses outside the package.

-Public:
+`public`:
 When I want to give access to all classes.
 It's safe to use `public` for your methods most of the time.

 #### How do you prevent developers from subclassing a class?

-To prevent a class from being extended, it has to be declared with the `final` keyword.
+Java: To prevent a class from being extended, it has to be declared with the `final` keyword.

+C#: Declare the class with the `sealed` keyword.

 #### How do you prevent developers from overriding a method in a subclass?